By Sorsa Editorial

 The AI Data Gold Rush

-When Reddit struck a $60 million annual deal with Google for AI training data in early 2024, it signaled a broader industry shift.
-Social media platforms realized their user-generated content was a valuable commodity for companies building large language models.
+When Reddit struck a $60 million annual deal with Google for AI training data in early 2024, it confirmed a broader shift: platforms realized their user-generated content was a valuable commodity for companies building large language models.

-X sits on one of the largest real-time text datasets in existence: billions of posts spanning nearly two decades, covering every topic imaginable, in dozens of languages.
-For AI companies training models on conversational data, public opinion, or real-time events, that dataset is extraordinarily valuable.
+X sits on one of the largest real-time text datasets in existence: billions of posts spanning nearly two decades, in dozens of languages, on every topic.
+For AI companies training on conversational data, public opinion, or real-time events, that dataset is extraordinarily valuable.

 That context explains why the pricing feels hostile to indie developers.
 The API is not priced for someone building a side project or a research tool.
 It is priced to extract maximum value from enterprise clients and AI companies who can afford it.